NICMx/Jool/docs/en/usr-flags-stats.md

 More than anything, `stats` is intended for short-term troubleshooting purposes.
 The counters, their IDs and their descriptions are not set in stone, and can differ across different Jool versions.

+As of version 4.1.5, `stats` is Jool's only kernelside operation handler that does not require `CAP_NET_ADMIN` privileges.

 ## Syntax

 	(jool_siit | jool) stats (